zainhoda/zainhoda.github.io/_posts/2023-05-20-dsls-for-llms.md

 _TLDR: Domain-specific languages (DSLs) can allow you to build cheaper, faster, and prompt-injection-resistant AI agents_

 ## Large-Language Models (LLMs)
-- LLMs like GPT-3.5 and GPT-4 are really good and efficient at interpreting and generating code when the code has high information density
+- LLMs like GPT-3.5 and GPT-4 are really good and efficient at interpreting and generating code especially when the code has high information density
 - Because ChatGPT consumes and outputs tokens, for speed and cost, you want to minimize the number of tokens in a prompt / output

 ## The Evolution to AI Agents